© 2020 Baptist Health. All Rights Reserved.

 Types of ostomy

-There are three types of ostomies.
-While it's most common to have an outside bag collect waste, some types allow waste collection inside your body.
+The three most common types of ostomy are colostomy, ileostomy and urostomy.
+While most ostomies have an outside bag collect waste, some types allow waste collection inside your body.

 What type of ostomy you need and how long you'll need it depends on your medical condition.